temporalio/cli/docs/workflow/reset-batch.md

+### reset-batch

-Reset a batch of Workflow Executions by reset type: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew
+Reset a batch of Workflow Executions by reset type: LastWorkflowTask, LastContinuedAsNew, FirstWorkflowTask

 **--address**="": host:port for Temporal frontend service